rguides

 • Saves data to CSV and JSON formats

-• Includes error handling for robust production use
+• Includes error handling for reliable production use

 This pattern applies to any website you need to scrape.